Cheating on your partner starts with you, not in the bedroom (30+ examples)

 When you feel the need or impulse to hide or delete your texts from your partner.

-You change certain names in your contacts to conceal their identities.
+You change certain names in your contacts to conceal that person’s identity.

 You share and confide in that person of your relationship problems, not for genuine advice but knowing they will tell you exactly what you want to hear (i.e., you’re choosing the validation of that person to come between you and your relationship).